 Invested with the mandate to interpret the provisions of the Charter, the Committee has the power to issue authoritative interpretation of the Charter, in order to clarify its meaning and scope.
 This is generally done through “General Comments”.
 These are tools used by treaty bodies to provide a substantive elaboration of the meaning of treaty provisions, as well as an in-depth analysis of procedural concerns regarding the human rights treaties.

-To date, the Committee has issued 2 General Comments; on Article 30 and Article 6 of the Charter.
+To date, the Committee has issued 4 General Comments; A joint General Comment with the African Commission on Human and Peoples’ Rights (ACHPR) on Ending Child Marriage, A General Comment on Article 31 of the Charter on the Responsibilities of the child, on Article 30 and Article 6 of the Charter.
 General Comment N°1 (GC 1) on Article 30 deals with children of imprisoned parents, General Comment on Article 6 (GC2) deals with the issue of birth registration, name and nationality and prevention of statelessness.

 – General Comment on Article 30: Children of incarcerated and imprisoned parents and primary caregivers